JGAVEN/Lego-GPT/docs/ARCHITECTURE.md

 `legogpt.stability_analysis.stability_score` **before** the model loads.
 The auto-loader picks the first backend available:

-1. **OR-Tools / HiGHS** – MIT, no licence.
+1. **OR-Tools / HiGHS** – MIT, no licence required.
-2. **Gurobi** – used only if a licence file is present.
-3. If neither is found, shim returns a perfect score and tags previews **UNVERIFIED** (dev mode).
+2. If not available, the shim returns a perfect score and tags previews **UNVERIFIED** (dev mode).

 The OR-Tools backend checks each brick for support and filters out